openaire/openaire-catalogue-docs/versioned_docs/version-5.0.0/intro.md

 Imagine a vast collection of research products all linked together, contextualised and openly available.
 For the past years OpenAIRE has been working to gather this valuable record.
 It is a massive collection of metadata and links between scientific products such as articles, datasets, software, and other research products, entities like organisations, funders, funding streams, projects, communities, and data sources.

-As of today, the OpenAIRE Research Graph aggregates hundreds of millions of metadata records (and links among them)  from multiple data sources trusted by scientists, including:

-* Repositories registered in OpenDOAR or re3data.org (soon FAIRSharing.org)
-* Open Access journals registered in DOAJ
-* Crossref
-* Unpaywall
-* ORCID
-* Microsoft Academic Graph
-* Datacite

 As of today, the OpenAIRE Research Graph aggregates around 450Mi metadata records with links collecting from 10K data sources trusted by scientists, including:

 * Open Access journals registered in DOAJ